Garretbre/GarretPortfolio/README.md

 Insurance to Just Monster Truck Insurance and add a video to the homepage.
 In my spare time I will be working on this Web Application and I hope you come back to see the growth in my coding skills.

-The secound link was one of my first projects I was passionate about when I started this specific course.
+The second link was one of my first projects I was passionate about when I started this specific course.
 I was not a huge fan jumping into C# this drill I am keeping in mind for future projects.
 I grew to enjoy all of the differant ways I could code with this course.
 This drill was about giving the user a choice to continue reliving groundhogs day or break free from the loop.
 Advising not to type in a number that would provide an infinite loop.
 All choices worked and made sense to me.
 Everytime I would get stuck I would think back to this drill and think to myself.
 How would I make this new project work so no matter what the user